USFWS/secas/analysis/prep/README.md

+# SECAS Website data preparation

+This package includes data processing scripts to prepare data for use in the website.
+This processing is performed offline using a development workstation and the output data are checked into the repository.

+## Blueprint Indicators

+Each year Blueprint indicators are updated within a spreadsheet containing their names, descriptions, and links to the SECAS Hub site.
+This spreadsheet is saved to `source_data/Indicators_<year>.xlsx`.

+Run `analysis/prep/extract_indicators.py` to extract the spreadsheet to JSON, which is saved to `src/routes/blueprint-indicators/indicators.json`.

-# SECAS Story Map project data preparation
+## SECAS Story Map project data preparation

 The SECAS boundary and SECAS states were prepared as part of the the [Southeast Conservation Blueprint Explorer](https://github.com/astutespruce/secas-blueprint)